5 Enchanting Small Towns in Germany

 Regensburg is a must-visit fairy tale town in Germany for its many outdoor beer gardens, enormous Gothic cathedral, cobblestone streets, and old, brightly colored houses.

 Regensburg is almost perfectly preserved, with buildings dating back hundreds of years.
-Its famous Old Stone Bridge, or Steinerne Brรผcke, which crosses the Danube River, has been standing since 1135!
+The famous Old Stone Bridge, or Steinerne Brücke, which crosses the Danube River, has been standing since 1135!

-In Regensburg, carts selling pretzels and bratwurst line the streets, charming cafรฉs sit on every street corner, and each alleyway is as quaint and picturesque as the last.
+In Regensburg, carts selling pretzels and bratwurst line the streets, charming cafés sit on every street corner, and each alleyway is as quaint and picturesque as the last.

-Personally, I’ve visited Regensburg twice!
-If you’re on a road trip, it’s the perfect stop on your way to Prague.
+Personally, I've visited Regensburg twice!
+If you're on a road trip, it's the perfect stop before a Prague itinerary.
 (Click here to find the best car rental deals in Europe!)
-Though, it’s also an easy day trip from Munich.
+Though it's also an easy day trip from Munich.

 What to Do in Regensburg